felixtp/felixtp.github.io/about.md

 **The SQL Interlude**: Learned a bit of SQL, forgot most of it, rediscovered it later.
 It's like riding a bicycle, except the bicycle occasionally throws syntax errors at you.

-**Desktop Support**: Skipped helpdesk entirely—apparently, I was overqualified for some things and underqualified for others.
+**Desktop Support**: Skipped helpdesk entirely.
+Apparently, I was overqualified for some things and underqualified for others.
 The sweet spot of corporate confusion.

 **Network & Security**: Cisco and Palo Alto devices became my daily companions.
-Spent more time in data centres across Australia and New Zealand than a reasonable person should.
-If you've got a DC in the region, I've probably stood in it looking confused at some point.
+Spent more time in data centres than a reasonable person should, wandering around server rooms like a lost tourist asking "Which blinking light means everything's fine?"
+If there's a major facility within a thousand-mile radius, I've probably stood in it looking confused at some point.

 **DevSecOps Consulting**: Landed in consulting without really knowing what DevSecOps meant.
 Went from "not having an option" and asking devices quality questions to "having options" and asking Stack Overflow quality questions.
 Progress!